lsst-dm/dmtn-030/_docs-as-code.rst

         ..

 Module documentation directories are symlinked into pipelines_lsst_io_\ ’s ``modules/`` directory.
 Likewise, package documentation directories are symlinked into pipelines_lsst_io_\ ’s ``packages/`` directory.
-With all documentation content directories linked  into the pipelines_lsst_io_ directory, Sphinx is able to build the LSST Science Pipelines documentation if it were a unified project.
+With all documentation content directories linked into the pipelines_lsst_io_ directory, Sphinx is able to build the LSST Science Pipelines documentation as if it were a unified project.

 Packages declare their module, package, and ``_static`` documentation directories with their own ``doc/manifest.yaml`` files.
 As an example, the ``doc/manifest.yaml`` file included in ``afw`` may look like this: